BH3GEI/CloudflareWorkerProxy/README.md

 https://proxy.liyao.space/

-This example link demonstrates a proxy to the official website of Jilin University.
+This example link demonstrates a proxy to some simple websites.

 ## Usage Instructions